 How to Apply Conditional Formatting in Power BI with Examples

-- Below is the table I have already created in Power BI report tab.
+- Below is the table I have already created in the Power BI report tab.

 - For the table, I have drag and dropped “Sale Value, COGS, Discounts, and Gross Profit” columns from the table.

-- When you click on that down arrow you will see below options for this column.
+- When you click on that down arrow, you will see the below options for this column.

-- From the above list just hover on “Conditional Formatting” and it will further show many conditional formatting options in Power BI.
+- From the above list, just hover on “Conditional Formatting,” It will further show many conditional formatting options in Power BI.

 We will see one by one for all the four columns of our table.

 Example #1 – Using Background Color

 - First, we will apply the background color for the “Sale Value” column.
 Once again, click on the down arrow of the “Sale Value” column and choose Conditional Formatting and under this, choose “Background Color.”

 - This will opens up below the formatting window.

 - Under the “Format By” drop-down list, we can choose various other types for this category of conditional formatting and leave it as “Color Scale” only.